wbarreto/cylindrical_gw/README.md

 # cylindrical_gw

+Initial date (of developing):      29.06.18
+Final date (ready for production):

 CHANGELOG:

 - makefile
 - control deck
 - driver (cgw.f)
 - grid, basis and frame as an unchanged strutcture (base.f)
-- maximal dimensions (base.inc)
+- maximal dimensions and allocations (base.inc)
+- Solver for a linear system of equations (gaussj.f) (from Numerical Recipes)

 NOTES:

-Check one of these stages:
+Check only one of these stages:

 - still developing (check)
 - still debugging